Skip to content

 Browser, Client mode

-The recommended setup: regulator on your boat WiFi, you use a browser.
+The recommended setup: regulator on your boat WiFi (or your phone's hotspot), you use a browser.

-1. Put your phone / laptop on the same boat WiFi the regulator joined.
+1. Put your phone / laptop on the same network the regulator joined.

 2. Open any browser → http://alternator.local.